-The theory I'm about to discuss is an enormously helpful scaffold for anyone thinking critically and creatively while approaching life differently than the majority of society (hence its obvious application to FI).
+The theory I'm about to discuss is an enormously helpful scaffold for anyone thinking critically and creatively while approaching life differently than the majority of society.

 I've reached this conclusion